Dr Martin Luther King Jr. had a dream.

 We can’t do it while waving Confederate flags and worshiping monuments to slavery’s legacy.

-We can’t do it without mourning the young black men who still die without cause during traffic stops.
+We can’t do it without mourning the young black men who still die without cause during traffic stops and officers who face no accountability when they murder them.

 We can’t do it while funding border walls and voter ID laws and gerrymandering.